lingthio/Flask-User/docs/source/porting_basics.rst

     pip uninstall Flask-Babel    # We're requiring Flask-BabelEx now

     # Install new Python packages
-    pip install Flask-BabelEx    # Only if you require internatiolization pip install Flask-User       # Install v0.9
+    pip install Flask-BabelEx    # Only if you require internationalization pip install Flask-User       # Install v0.9

 Use: ``pip freeze | grep Flask-User`` to show the installed Flask-User version,